zombieCraig/DartRPG/memory-bank/progress.md

 5. **Quest UI Refinements**: Improving the visual design and interaction of quest cards
 6. **Performance Optimization**: Addressing potential performance issues with large numbers of quests and clocks
 7. **Mobile Experience**: Enhancing the touch interaction for mobile devices
+8. **Location Graph Performance**: Optimizing the location graph for large numbers of nodes and edges

 Following this, the focus will shift to enhancing the user experience and adding more advanced features such as quest dependencies, full-text search across journal entries, and relationship mapping between characters, locations, and quests.